2023 Green Drake Penns Creek Update

 Stream Report:

 We first started to notice Green Drakes last Sunday May, 21 both in the Coburn and Weikert areas.
 Throughout the past week the hatch has spread over Penns Creek.
-When I arrived back in the area Thursday May 25 and we had several cooler nights.
+When I arrived back in the area we had several cooler nights.
 This cooler weather was really needed as water levels are dropping and temperatures rising.
 This has been the driest May on record and Pennsylvania could really use a nice steady rain to help bring our creeks back up but there’s no rain and rising temps in the immediate forecast.
 Other important hatches include, sulphurs, light cahills, and black caddis – be prepared with reddish-brown spinner patterns for both the sulphurs and cahills.

 If you do come to the area, be prepared to fish early mornings (7am to 11am) or evenings (4pm to 9pm).
 Folks have been reporting slow days nymphing during the midday, though your milage may vary on location and ability.
 If you’re looking for good dry fly-fishing opportunities don’t be afraid to think on your feet, avoid the crowds, step out on your own and explore the creek…slowly!
 We’ve found plenty of healthy, Green Drake feeding fish, well out of sight of the masses.
 These conditions are where being a good caster can really make the difference between a great day catching fishing and a nice day spending time in nature.
 Both are a good way to spend your time.